Listen to Audio

 - Mobile App – Having a mobile app to mine Electroneum, (although perhaps not much hash), will give users a sample of the coin without having to spend any money out of pocket.
 Such a technique will bring new users to educate themselves about the coin.

-- Gamification and Incentives with Partnerships like Fanfare – Fanfare is known for growth and viral techniques using gamification.
+- Gamification and Incentives with Partnerships like Fanfare – Fanfare is known for its growth and viral techniques using gamification.
 By awarding users with Electroneum users are incentivized and will educate themselves on how to earn more coins.
 Think of free coins as when you get a free sample at Costco.
 From trying samples, you are a little more educated about a product and more likely to buy in at that moment or in the long run.

 - Focus on Ranking – Electroneum’s team has been focused on what users think and encouraging them to participate in voting for them on ranking sites.
 This encourages more growth and new fans.
 Example: crypto-royalty-awards.d10e.biz